SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 Fast-Track to Compliance

-Price with Comp AI: Starting around $8,000 for full SOC 2 and GDPR coverage
+Price with Comp AI: starting around $8,000 for full SOC 2 and GDPR coverage.

-Price with traditional approaches: $30,000-$100,000+
+Price with traditional approaches: $30,000-$100,000+.

-You get expert support, AI-powered automation, and multi-framework coverage at a fraction of the cost.
+Expert support, AI-powered automation, and multi-framework coverage at a fraction of the cost.

 SOC 2 vs GDPR: Frequently Asked Questions